 As the old song goes, in New York City, The Bronx is up, but the Battery is down.
-More accurately, the northernmost part of New York City the Wakefield section of the Bronx, and the southern tip is Ward’s Point in the Tottenville section of Staten Island.
+The northernmost part of New York City is the Wakefield section of the Bronx, and the southern tip is Ward’s Point in the Tottenville section of Staten Island.

 The New York City Subway System is Vast